 The 2025 deadline for phasing out nuclear power in Taiwan is approaching.
 This situation requires proven sources of green energy that can be installed on a large scale within a relatively tight timeframe, as Taiwan moves towards its goal of 20 per cent of electricity generation from renewable energy sources.
 Also, natural gas will have a more critical role in Taiwan's future energy mix.
 It is believed that the amendments to the Electricity Act are potentially transformative, but how well the new system would work remains to be seen.
 We will be updating Taiwan's reform progress in future editions of this volume.

-1 Chung-Han Yang and Chengkai Wang are partners at Dentons Taiwan.
+1 Chung-Han Yang is of counsel and Chengkai Wang is a partner at Dentons Taiwan.

 2 Bureau of Energy, Ministry of Economic Affairs Taiwan, 'Energy Statistical Annual Report 2018', at https://www.moeaboe.gov.tw/ECW/english/content/ContentLink.aspx?menu_id=1540.

 3 Department of Information Services, Executive Yuan, 'Amendments to the Electricity Act' (January 2019), at https://english.ey.gov.tw/News3/9E5540D592A5FECD/216f6992-1527-4258-8be0-3fe3d21a6e6a.

 4 See Paim, M-A and Yang, C-H, 'Nuclear decommissioning in Brazil and China: regulatory development, incompleteness and future synergy', The Journal of World Energy Law & Business (2018), 11(3), pp. 220 to 236, at https://academic.oup.com/jwelb/article-abstract/11/3/220/4985465.